GoodbyteCo/Linter-Config/README.md

 	but is actually a bunch of spaces in a row.
 The result is that the size of the indentation (2 spaces, 4 spaces, etc.) is burned into the code, and therefore "more consistent" across environments.
 However, this is a misguided goal.
-Code does not need to be consistent across all environment, just all of _your_ environments.
+Code does not need to be consistent across all environments, just all of _your_ environments.
 I personally like my code indented at a width of 4, and when working with a codebase that uses spaces, must adjust to the (now inconsistent) use of 2 or 4 or 8 spaces of indentation instead.
 Burning this width into the code is as if the codebase shipped